 In Figure 8 we can see in the earlier test results, the two liver enzymes, AST and ALT, were high.
 GGT the other liver enzyme is okay.
-When either of the three liver enzymes are elevated, it’s an indication the liver is inflamed.
-It’s a sign liver cells are being damaged and as the liver cells break apart the enzymes within them come out and appear in the bloodstream.
+When either of the three liver enzymes is elevated, it’s an indication the liver is inflamed.
+It’s sign liver cells are being damaged and as the liver cells break apart the enzymes within them come out and appear in the bloodstream.
 So, when the enzyme levels (AST, ALT and GGT) go up it means liver cells are being damaged.

 Blood sugar and insulin are also best checked with a blood test.
 You might’ve seen your glucose levels on your blood tests before.
-Glucose can be measured a couple of ways.
+Glucose can be measured in a couple of ways.
 It can be a fasting glucose check, which is what the F is for in Figure 9.
-Or a random glucose check, which is what the R is indicates.
+Or a random glucose check, which is what the R indicates.
 Fasting is the most accurate way to check it because you haven’t eaten.
 Eating fluctuates the level.
 In Figure 9 we see the values are all within range.

 When we’re thinking about hormonal acne, checking blood sugars is very important because high blood sugar levels indicate high insulin levels.
 Excess insulin in your body can drive the ovaries to make excess testosterone and other male sex hormones.

 Here in Figure 10 we see the results from a fasting insulin test and the result is good, it’s around 4.
-We want it less than 7 because 7 to 10 can be early indication of insulin problems.
+We want it less than 7 because 7 to 10 can be an early indication of insulin problems.
 10 to 14, is definitely an indication of mild insulin resistance.
 14 and above is full blown insulin resistance.

 As I mentioned, if you have hormonal acne we’re very interested in excess insulin in the blood stream because it stimulates the ovaries to make extra testosterone.
 As the male sex hormones rise it triggers excess oil production in the skin and the excess oil clogs the pores and causes acne.

 However, even if both of these are okay, but you suspect you might still have an issue with insulin resistance, then the oral glucose tolerance test is a good test to do.
 This is where you are given a little cup of pure glucose syrup to drink.
 This challenges your blood sugar regulating system and you can see how it responds to the sugar hit.
-To assess this your blood glucose and insulin levels are checked just before you take the drink, then an hour later, then at the two hour mark.
+To assess this your blood glucose and insulin levels are checked just before you take the drink, then an hour later, then at the two-hour mark.

 Here in Figure 11, the blood sugars have stayed relatively normal.
 The insulin however starts at 7 (borderline).
 Then it gets up to 60 at the one hour mark, which is right on the borderline again.
 Then it drops back by the two hour mark.